eschnett/SimulationIO/README.md

 - In discrete manifold, distinguish between vertex, cell, and other centerings
 - Introduce min/max for discrete fields?
 For scalars only?
 Keep array for other tensor types, indexed by stored component?
 How are missing data indicated? nan?
 - Create DataSpace from vector<int>
+- Rename file readers from create* to open*

 ## Sub-Manifolds
 - Set of parent manifolds